SPARC: Separating Perception And Reasoning Circuits for Test-time Scaling of VLMs: Introduction

 First, when using the two-step pipeline with an efficient initial IRD step it becomes possible to scale perception at test time independently from reasoning.
 As an example, employing self-consistency over eight roll-outs of the IRD step, with a shared $KV$-cache, creates only a few additional text tokens and an additional crop, but boosts performance of the full pipeline by up to 9.3\%.
 Second, the two steps can be trained separately, without forgetting the model's generic, pretrained capabilities.
 For instance, when training for the particular perception needs of some technical domain, there is no danger of losing the ability to reason and produce CoTs.
 Third, dedicated training for the IRD task is extremely efficient in terms of both data and training time, because one needs to rollout only a small number of tokens for the crop coordinates instead of going through long multi-modal multi-turn reasoning chains in every iteration.

-In summary, our contributions are: \begin{itemize} \item We introduce SPARC, an effective prompting scheme that enables reliable \emph{test-time scaling of perception tasks, in zero-shot mode and with very small computational overhead}.

-\item We show that SPARC enables \emph{asymmetric compute allocation between perception and reasoning}, allowing a targeted self-consistency mechanism that \emph{scales more favorably than naive ensembling}.

-\item We demonstrate that decoupling visual reasoning into separate perception and reasoning stages enables \emph{efficient training of the perception model without degrading the reasoning model's original capabilities}.
+In summary, our contributions are: \begin{itemize} \item We introduce SPARC, an effective prompting scheme that enables reliable \emph{test-time scaling of perception tasks, in zero-shot mode and with very small computational overhead}. \item We show that SPARC enables \emph{asymmetric compute allocation between perception and reasoning}, allowing a targeted self-consistency mechanism that \emph{scales more favorably than naive ensembling}. \item We demonstrate that decoupling visual reasoning into separate perception and reasoning stages enables \emph{efficient training of the perception model without degrading the reasoning model's original capabilities}. \end{itemize}